abdulghani/knam-assignment/README.md

    npm run dev
    ```

-The API should be served in `http://localhost:3000` with the default `.env` provided
+The API should be served in `http://localhost:3000` with the default `.env` provided.

+To cleanup docker image running, you can use `npm run cleanup` command.

 ## Design Choices
 - Hono over Express, Identical API with helper packages for documentations.